uberVU/react-guide/props-vs-state.md

 - | _props_ | _state_ |
 --- | --- | ---
-Can set initial value from parent Component? | Yes | Yes Can be changed by parent Component? | Yes | No
+Can get initial value from parent Component? | Yes | Yes Can be changed by parent Component? | Yes | No
 Can set default values inside Component?* | Yes | Yes Can change inside Component? | No | Yes